European Central Bank outpaces US Fed with half-point hike

 FRANKFURT, Germany (AP) — The European Central Bank has chugged ahead with another outsized interest rate increase, underlining its drive to subdue high inflation even as the European economy slows and the U.S. Federal Reserve eases its pace of hikes.

 The bank raised its key benchmarks by half a percentage point Thursday and vowed a similar move in March.
-It’s moving aggressively to get on top of price spikes that have slowed but are still hurting households in the 20 countries that use the euro currency.
+The Frankfurt-based policymakers are moving aggressively to get on top of price spikes that have slowed but are still hurting households in the 20 countries that use the euro currency.

+The bank said it “will stay the course in raising interest rates significantly at a steady pace and in keeping them at levels that are sufficiently restrictive to ensure a timely return of inflation to its 2% medium-term target.”

 The Bank of England also went big with a half-point hike Thursday, but the Fed pulled back a day earlier, slowing to a quarter-point hike.